As you age, the risk of side effects, medicine interactions and other medicine problems increases. But you can take action to reduce these risks.

 You can use a medicines list to keep track of:

 - what each medicine (prescription and non-prescription) is for

 - what the dose of each medicine is

 - when and how to use each medicine

 To learn how to create your medicines list, go to NPS MedicineWise.

 If you take several medicines, ask your doctor or pharmacist for a regular medicines review.

-Medicines are ideally reviewed every 6-12 months.
-But you can ask for a medicines review at any time, especially when changes are made, including starting new or stopping medicines.
+Medicines are ideally reviewed every 6 to 12 months.
+But you can ask for a medication review at any time, especially when changes are made, including starting new or stopping medicines.